 6. Make the coconut sago.
 Place the cooked and rinsed sago pearls into the sweetened coconut milk.
 Stir to combine.
 Also loosen up any pearls that may have clumped together.

 7. Assemble.
 Ladle the coconut sago into your serving cup/bowls and top it with ripe mangoes.
-You can also drizzle some honey on top for extra sweetness if you like.
-Enjoy!

 Diced mango:

-1. Slice off the bottom of the mango (where the stem is) to create a flat bottom.
+Slice off the bottom of the mango (where the stem is) to create a flat bottom.

-2. With the mango standing on the flat bottom side, cut the mango as close to the seed as possible.
+With the mango standing on the flat bottom side, cut the mango as close to the seed as possible.
 Repeat with the other side.

-3. With the flesh side of the mango facing up, make vertical then horizontal cuts on the mango.
+With the flesh side of the mango facing up, make vertical then horizontal cuts on the mango.
 Cut completely through the mango, but don't cut through the skin!
 Repeat with the other half, then use a spoon to scoop out the mango.

-2. With the mango standing up, trim away the skin with a sharp knife.
+Slice off the bottom of the mango to make a flat bottom like the diced mango above.
+With the mango standing up, trim away the skin with a sharp knife.
 You can also use a sharp vegetable peeler.

-3. After the mango is peeled, cut the mango as close to the seed as possible on both sides.
+Then cut the mango as close to the seed as possible on both sides.

 Storage